-A. Statement of Intent
+Statement of Intent

-- 1. The responsibility for the health and welfare of employees, pupils and visitors at Lower Peover Primary School is shared between Cheshire County Council, the Diocese, the School's Governing Body (the employer) and the Headteacher. - 2.
-The LA's responsibility is devolved to the Director of Education, who in turn, has appointed various Officers to assist him to fulfil these obligations under the Health and Safety at Work Act and the L.A.'s Safety Policy. - 3.
+- 1. The responsibility for the health and welfare of employees, pupils and visitors at Lower Peover CofE Primary School is shared between Cheshire West & Chester Council, the Diocese, the School's Governing Board (the employer) and the Headteacher. - 2.
+The LA's responsibility is devolved to the Director of Education, who in turn, has appointed various officers to assist in fulfilling these obligations under the Health and Safety at Work Act. - 3.
 The diocese, (owner of the school property) is responsible for maintaining the major structural fabric of the school. - 4.
-The Governing Body is responsible for maintaining the internal fabric of the school (see Appendix 1) and for formulating its safety policies and procedures. - 5.
-The Headteacher is employed by the Governing Body and is responsible for managing the school's activities and its safety performance and implementing Cheshire County Council's, the Diocesan and the Governing Body's Safety Policies. - 6.
-Bearing in mind the foregoing division of responsibilities, Lower Peover Primary School, shall, so far as is reasonably practicable: - a) ensure the health, safety, and welfare of the employees of the school - b) ensure the health, safety, and welfare of registered pupils of the school - c) take steps to ensure the health and safety of other persons who come into the school, or who may be affected by a school activity.
+The Governing Board is responsible for maintaining the internal fabric of the school and for formulating its safety policies and procedures. - 5.
+The Headteacher is employed by the Governing Board and is responsible for managing the school's activities and its safety performance. - 6.
+Bearing in mind the foregoing division of responsibilities, Lower Peover Primary School, shall, so far as is reasonably practicable: - I. ensure the health, safety, and welfare of the employees of the school - II. ensure the health, safety, and welfare of registered pupils of the school - III. take steps to ensure the health and safety of other persons who come into the school, or who may be affected by a school activity.

-B. Objectives
+Objectives